 Are you preparing for an international trip where you want to hit the road and explore?
 Taking road trips through foreign countries is one of the best ways to explore and is simply exhilarating at times.
 However, before anyone ever hands you over keys to your rental car, you might need to have an international driving permit.

-In this article, I will explain the process for obtaining an international driving permit.
-I’ll go over the requirements for getting a driving permit with AAA and I’ll also show you a list of countries that honor these international driving permits and some tips for renting cars in foreign countries.
+In this article, I will explain the process for obtaining an international driving permit and give you some details about my own personal experience with getting an international driving permit.
+I’ll go over the requirements for getting a driving permit with AAA and AATA, and I’ll also show you a list of countries that honor these international driving permits along with some tips for renting cars in foreign countries.

 What is an international driving permit?

-An international driving permit is a special permit that will allow you to legally drive and rent vehicles in many different countries around the world — it is most often used in conjunction with your US license.
+An international driving permit is a special permit that allows you to legally drive and rent vehicles in many different countries around the world — it is most often used in conjunction with your US license.

 It is also a recognizable form of identification which can help you communicate with foreign authorities.
 Personally, I like to have my passport on hand at all times.
 However, some people don’t like to carry their passports around and an international driving permit could be a great alternative form of identification.